 - Avoid caffeine at night, and limit it during the day. - Create a sleep schedule, and stick to it. - Don't sleep in on weekends or days when you have time off.
-Wake up close to the same time every day. - Put books and technology away at least 30 minutes to an hour before bedtime. - Don't use your computer or phone in bed. - Exercise earlier in the day, never just before bed. - Sleep with earplugs and use an eye pillow to drown out any bright lights and loud noise. - Turn out the lights when it's time to go to bed; a bright room will keep you awake.
-If you fall asleep to a TV, make sure you put it on a sleep timer!
+Wake up close to the same time every day. - Put books and technology away at least 30 minutes to an hour before bedtime. - Don't work on your computer in bed. - Exercise earlier in the day, never just before bed. - Sleep with earplugs and use an eye pillow to drown out any bright lights and loud noise. - Turn out the lights when it's time to go to bed; a bright room will keep you awake.